-The Cobb Galleria Performing Arts Center is a proposed redevelopment located on 16.41 acres in Cobb County along Cobb Galleria Parkway.
-The project will include a 2,500 seat performing arts center, 375,000 square feet of office, and 300 residential condominium units in a 28 level residential building.
+The Cobb Galleria Performing Arts Center is a proposed rdevelopment located in Cobb County along Cobb Galleria Parkway.
+The project will inlcude a 2,500 seat performing arts center, 375,000 square feet of office, and 300 residential condominium units in a 28 level residential building.
 The proposed development will encompass the site of the formerly proposed Cobb Galleria Walk, DRI 290.
-Access to the site will be provided at two full movement driveways and a right in/right out driveway along Cobb Galleria Parkway.
+Access to site the will be provided at two full movement driveways and a right in/right out driveway along Cobb Galleria Parkway.
 Additional access will be provided along Akers Mill Road with a right in/right out driveway.